JuliaReach/Reachability.jl/README.md

 - linear and nonlinear purely continuous or purely discrete ODEs with nondeterministic inputs
 - hybrid dynamical systems

+> :warning: NOTE: If you are a new user, we suggest that you use [ReachabilityAnalysis.jl](https://github.com/JuliaReach/ReachabilityAnalysis.jl).

 ## Resources

 - [Manual](http://juliareach.github.io/Reachability.jl/dev/)